mylo-eb/Sentiment_analysis/README.md

-# Sentiment Analysis on ~50Million Tweets to Predict Real State Pricing Trend in 2010 to 2021
+# Sentiment Analysis on collected Tweets to Predict Real State Pricing Trend in 2010 to 2021
 ## Author: Milad(Mylo) Ebtedaei

 This work was done for a private project and the dataset cannot be released because I don't own the copyright.
 However, everything in this repository can be easily modified to work with other datasets.